sagemath/trac_to_gh/Issue 1589.md

 # Issue 1589: jmol -- using via https is a pain in the butt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1589

 Original creator: was